mbenoukaiss/vmod-impress/README.md

 ### Config
 The `Config` struct has the following fields :
-- `extensions` : List of supported image formats, currently only `webp` is supported
+- `extensions` : List of supported image formats, the order in the array defines the priority, currently only `webp` and `avif` are supported
 - `default_format` : Default image format to use when the client does not support any of the supported formats.
 Currently ignored and images do not get optimized when falling back to this format, the original image format will be served